chucklorenz/adapt-visTimeline/README.md

 This component has not been tested against the standard Adapt browser specification.
 According to the [visjs.org website](http://visjs.org/docs/index.html): "Vis.js runs fine on Chrome, Firefox, Opera, Safari, IE9+, and most mobile browsers (with full touch support)."

+##To Do

+- Add navigation buttons.
+- Rework LESS to match Adapt standards.

 ##Licenses

 Adapt and adapt-visTimeline licensed under [GPL3](http://github.com/adaptlearning/adapt_framework/blob/master/LICENSE).